hysujitbiswal2003/Blockshift/README.md

 ## Project Description

-Blockshift is a decentralized task management and reward system built on blockchain technology.
+Blockshift is a decentralised task management and reward system built on blockchain technology.
 It enables users to create tasks with cryptocurrency rewards, assign them to others, and automatically distribute payments upon completion.
 The platform leverages smart contracts to ensure transparent, trustless, and automated task completion verification and reward distribution.

 The system eliminates the need for intermediaries in freelance work and task completion, providing a direct peer-to-peer platform where task creators can post jobs with ETH rewards, and workers can complete tasks to earn cryptocurrency rewards instantly upon verification.

 ## Project Vision

-Our vision is to revolutionize the way people collaborate and exchange value for completed work by creating a completely decentralized, transparent, and efficient task management ecosystem.
+Our vision is to revolutionise the way people collaborate and exchange value for completed work by creating a completely decentralized, transparent, and efficient task management ecosystem.
 Blockshift aims to:

 - **Eliminate Trust Issues**: Remove the need for trust between strangers by using blockchain's immutable and transparent nature
 - **Instant Payments**: Enable immediate reward distribution upon task completion verification
 - **Global Accessibility**: Provide a borderless platform where anyone with an internet connection can participate
-- **Reduce Costs**: Minimize platform fees and intermediary costs through smart contract automation
+- **Reduce Costs**: Minimise platform fees and intermediary costs through smart contract automation
 - **Foster Collaboration**: Create a community-driven ecosystem that encourages skill sharing and collaboration

 ## Key Features